 Topography and Slopes

-Temperature – The average minimum temperature in Talisay is recorded at 22.7 ºC, and a maximum temperature of 32.1 ºC.
+The average minimum temperature in Talisay is recorded at 22.7 ºC, and a maximum temperature of 32.1 ºC.
 Annual mean temperature: 27.4 ºC.
-Warmest months in Talisay are April and Amy, while warmest months are July to September, when rainfall is almost 3/5 of annual rains.
-Coldest Months are December and January, when lowest monthly mean temperatures have been recorded: 25.4 ºC (January), 25.8 ºC (December).
+The warmest months in Talisay are April and Amy, while the warmest months are July to September when rainfall is almost 3/5 of annual rains.
+The coldest months are December and January, when the lowest monthly mean temperatures have been recorded: 25.4 ºC (January), 25.8 ºC (December).

-Rainfall – The annual average rainfall in the Province is 1, 906.80 millimeters, while the monthly average is 158.9 millimeters.
-Heavy rains occur during months of June to November with an average monthly rainfall of 268.35 millimeters.
+The annual average rainfall in the Province is 1, 906.80 millimeters, while the monthly average is 158.9 millimeters.
+Heavy rains occur during the months of June to November with an average monthly rainfall of 268.35 millimeters.

 Land Suitable/Land Capability

-Generally, land capability based on the data from BSWM shows low suitability for built uses due to its soil type, very steep (50 and above %), low-high elevation (5-522 meters), permeability and perennial flooding incidence.
-It is classified as Class D, characterized as: fairly good land and must be cultivated with extra caution; which requires careful management and complex conservation practices for safe cultivation.
+Certain portions of Talisay are very much suited for agriculture, especially growing crops and seedling/sapling production.
+Generally, land capability based on the data from BSWM shows low suitability for built uses due to its soil type, very steep (50 and above %), low-high elevation (5-522 meters), permeability, and perennial flooding incidence.
+It is classified as Class D, characterized as fairly good land and must be cultivated with extra caution; which requires careful management and complex conservation practices for safe cultivation.
 It is more suitable for pasture or forest

 Talisay is classified into two (2) general groundwater availability classifications:

 - I-C (local and less productive aquifers)